 - Took a Level in Dumbass: Taken to Flanderization levels on both his teenage self and his 10-year old self, making them both much more bumbling, clumsy and immature while removing a large amount of his badassery from Alien Force.
 He does have occasional Genre Savvy moments, but for the most part, he makes his Original Series self look like a genius.

 - Took a Level in Jerkass: Happens to his 10 years old self in Omniverse, whose obnoxious Bratty Half-Pint characterizations are taken Up to Eleven compared to the original show.

 - To an extent, there are episodes in Omniverse as well where Ben can be a bigger jerk than he ever was in Alien Force, such as taking credit for one of Rook's ideas, inexplicably treating Jimmy Jones like The Load, mocking his enemies or being generally uncaring of the damages he causes in inhabited areas.
 His Chronic Hero Syndrome also tends to be very toned down compared to the previous installments; in the Galactic Monster story arcs, he shows little concern about taking care of Zs'Skayr, and was even going to leave Anur Transyl with him still on the run.

 - Unwanted Harem: Gains one over the course of Omniverse to compensate for the fact that the writers decided to end the relationship between him and Julie in this series.
-This time around, having at least four women, some being aliens even, develop feelings for Ben.
-Wither Julie is still part of the harem or not is yet to be seen, but they're still considered friends based on how her one Omniverse appearance went.
+At least four women develop feelings for Ben.
+Whether Julie is still part of the harem or not is yet to be seen, but they're still considered friends based on how her one Omniverse appearance went.

 - Would Hit a Girl: He has absolutely zero scrupple busting out Cannonbolt and then Gravattack on Attea and Eighteight in "Vilgax Must Croak".